 - If listing from a computer (recommended method because the eBay App is limited), use Air Drop to transfer photos to the computer in a matter of seconds

-- List the items one after another, ideally they will be in the same category
+- List the items one after another, ideally, they will be in the same category

 Use eBay Templates

 Templates are an efficient and organized way to systemize listings.
-You can set up templates for types of items, so that when you are listing an item on eBay, minimal input is required.
+You can set up templates for types of items so that when you are listing an item on eBay, minimal input is required.
 For example, let's say you sell women's clothing.
 You can have templates for pants, skirts, dresses, coats, tops, and swimwear.
 Each time you list an item with a template, you will only need to change the item specifics, photos, measurements, and price.
 You may not even need to change the weight or shipping options since most items in the same category weigh approximately the same, such as a bathing suit weighs between 4-6 ounces consistently.

 Get off Social Media

 Social media has proven to be a huge time suck, especially for at-home workers who don't have firewalls set up to prevent access.
-If you worked for a large company like IBM or Coca-Cola and had a desk job, you wouldn't be able to access Facebook and Twitter all day long like you can at home.
+If you worked for a large company like IBM or Coca-Cola and had a desk job, you wouldn't be able to access Facebook and Twitter all day long as you can at home.
 Large companies know that access to social media negatively affects productivity.

-If you are a social media junkie, and find yourself wasting time on entertaining YouTube videos, scrolling Facebook all day, or looking at Pinterest planning your next meal, it is time to get serious about your eBay listing.
+If you are a social media junkie and find yourself wasting time on entertaining YouTube videos, scrolling Facebook all day, or looking at Pinterest planning your next meal, it is time to get serious about your eBay listing.
 A few ways to limit your social media time:

 - Close out any windows except eBay while you are listing

 - Turn off social media notifications on both desktop and mobile so you won't be tempted to check what that alert was about